sofiavalb/sofiavalb/README.md

 # Sofia Valbuena

 <h3>About Me 💁‍♀️</h3>
-I am a Computer Science and Economics double major at the University of Michigan.
-My academic passions lie at the intersection of macroeconomics and software development.
-I am currently taking Web Systems & Software Engineering classes.
-I am a student-athlete on the synchronized skating team and a two-time Midwestern and Pacific Coast Synchronized Skating Sectional medalist.
+I am a Computer Science and Economics double major at the University of Michigan and an incoming Software Engineering Intern at Enova International.
+My primary passion is coding and macroeconomics also fascinates me; I am pursuing a career in FinTech.
+I am a student-athlete on the University of Michigan Synchronized Skating Team and a two-time Midwestern and Pacific Coast Synchro Sectional medalist.
 </p>

 <p>